• Skip to main content

 • runs in families, as some foot shapes are more prone to them

-• Those who work in occupations that require long periods of standing, such as nurses, teachers, or cooks and servers in restaurants
+• Occupations that require long periods of standing, such as nurses, teachers, or cooks and servers in restaurants

 • Pregnancy can also lead to bunions thanks to hormonal changes that can loosen the ligaments and flatten the arch (which is why insoles are helpful).